rochabr/AzureMapsEnrichAndVisualize/README.md

 "AzureMapsKey": "{Your key copied in the previous step}"
 ```

-#### Running the solution
+#### Run the solution

 In Visual Studio Code, open the terminal and press F5 to start debugging the backend application.
-YOu should see the two functions deployed locally.
+You should see the two functions deployed locally.

 ![image](https://user-images.githubusercontent.com/1051195/221387050-25b135b9-4b45-4cdf-8db1-f36f32a57cb8.png)

 First, run the _GetLocations_ function.
-You should see a list of addresses with no latitude and longitude:
+You should see a list of addresses with no latitude and longitude like this:

 ```json
 [